 An even better way: backups as part of DevOps

 Treating backups as part of your DevOps process is the best possible way to improve your team’s performance, both in terms of release management and disaster recovery.
-This is why we built Gearset as a complete DevOps solution that includes comprehensive backup and restore tooling.
+This is why we built Gearset as a complete DevOps solution that includes comprehensive backup and restore tooling for Salesforce.
 Bringing everything together under one roof has several advantages, such as:

 This approach to your tools and processes may well involve a change in mindset.
 The team best placed to manage backups for Salesforce is the Salesforce team, because they’re the ones who really understand the complexity of Salesforce data and metadata.
 And they should be the ones using a tool that can handle all of that complexity.